ms-fadaei/nuxt-browser-console/README.md

 [![Codecov][codecov-src]][codecov-href]
 [![License][license-src]][license-href]

-> show server-side & clinet-side logs/errors/warnings inside browser console <br>
+> show server-side & client-side logs/errors/warnings inside browser console <br>
 > ⚠ WARNING: This package use vuex to store server-side logs ⚠

 With this module, you can use console functions to show your message/data.
 No matter you are using this module inside the server-side or client-side events, the message is always shown in the browser console.
-This is good for monitoring server events on production (for example, Axios calls and response from server/asyncData functions can be logged into the browser console).
+This is good for monitoring server events on production (for example, Axios request and response inside asyncData function can be logged into the browser console).

 [📖 **Release Notes**](./CHANGELOG.md)